kirillkovalenko/nssm/README.txt

   Exit/Post

+If NSSM is redirecting stdout or stderr it can be configured to redirect the output of any hooks it runs.
+Set AppRedirectHooks to 1 to enable that functionality.
+A hook can of course redirect its own I/O independently of NSSM.

 Managing services using the GUI
 -------------------------------
 NSSM can edit the settings of existing services with the same GUI that is